Mapping properties of the heat operator on edge manifolds: Asymptotics of the heat kernel on edge manifolds

 Recall that we let $(M^m,g)$ be a Riemannian manifold with an edge at $B^b$ and a feasible edge metric $g$, where $M$ is the interior of a compact manifold $\overline{M}$ with boundary.
 This boundary $\partial M$ is the total space of a fibration $\phi: \partial M \to B$, with fibre $F^f$.
 The local coordinates on $\overline{M}$ near $\partial M$ are given by $(x,y,z)$, where $(y)$ are local coordinates on $B$ lifted to $\partial M$ and then extended inwards, and $(z)$ restrict to local coordinates on $F$ along each fibre of $\partial M$.
 Note that $m = 1 + b + f$.

-Denote by $\Delta$ the Friedrichs extension of the Laplacian on $(M,g)$ in the case of an incomplete edge, and the unique self-adjoint extension of the Laplacian in the case of a complete edge.
-The heat operator of $\Delta$, denoted $e^{-t\Delta}$, solves the homogeneous heat problem
+Let $\Delta_p$ be a self-adjoint extension of the Hodge Laplacian on $(M,g)$ in the case of an incomplete edge, and the unique self-adjoint extension of the Hodge Laplacian in the case of a complete edge.
+The heat operator of $\Delta_p$, denoted $e^{-t\Delta_p}$, solves the homogeneous heat problem

-with $u=e^{-t\Delta}f$.
+with $u=e^{-t\Delta_p}\w$.
 It is an integral operator